SkyLined/pWinStatusBlinkStick/README.md

         Use WS2812 mode for multiple LEDs attached to a BlinkStick Pro --mode-normal
-        Use normal mode for single LED attached to BlinkStick/BlinkStick Pro --show-serials
+        Use normal mode for single LED attached to BlinkStick/BlinkStick Pro --show-blinksticks
-        Output the serial numbers of all selected BlinkSticks
+        Output the serial numbers and modes of all selected BlinkSticks
 ```

 Notes